Good Rest Can't Wait

 There are several ways to treat sleep apnea, but many people don’t know all the choices available.

 When CPAP doesn't work, Inspire therapy offers a proven, long-term alternative that's been chosen by providers and patients for over a decade.
-It also requires the least daily maintenance compared to other similar sleep apnea treatments.8
+It also requires the least daily maintenance compared to other similar sleep apnea treatments.1

 People using Inspire therapy experienced many important benefits.

-say they would choose Inspire® therapy again.3
+92% of patients say they would choose Inspire® therapy again.2

 Take a few minutes and find out if you qualify for Inspire® therapy.
+Fill out the questionnaire and get your results immediately.

 Have you been diagnosed with obstructive sleep apnea (OSA)?